greenelab/deep-review/manuscript.md

 This collaborative writing approach was later generalized into [Manubot](https://manubot.org/) [@doi:10.1371/journal.pcbi.1007128].

 Manubot supports citations of persistent identifiers, such as DOIs, PubMed Central IDs, PubMed IDs, arXiv IDs, and URLs.
-This reduces one major barrier to collaboratively writing, which is syncing reference managers between participants.
+This reduces one major barrier to writing collaboratively, which is syncing reference managers between participants.
-In addition, Manubot using continuous integration to build and deploy manuscripts.
+In addition, Manubot uses continuous integration to build and deploy manuscripts.
 This allows for automated error checking of proposed changes to catch malformated citations and invalid syntax.
 Originally, the Deep Review used Travis CI for continuous integration, but in 2020 switched to GitHub Actions, which became the default for Manubot manuscripts.

-For version 1.0 of the Deep Review, author order was randomized as described in [Version 1.0] [@tag:techblog-perkel].
+For version 1.0 of the Deep Review, author order was randomized as described in [version 1.0] [@tag:techblog-perkel].
 However, this was a one-time manual process.
 Starting with version 2.0, we began shuffling authors for every manuscript version.
 Manubot allowed us to automate this process, using the Git commit hash as a random seed to ensure reproducible ordering.